THE PLATFORM

 You’ll want to go through your outline and determine which sections need supplemental material so you can plan to create it (or outsource it), in addition to your course videos.

-Delivering your content in various formats is important to creating a successful course because people have different learning styles.
+Delivering your content in various formats is important to learning how to create an online course that is successful.
+That is because people have different learning styles.

-The better learning experience a student has with your material, the better results they will get, and the happier they will advocate for your course – which helps increase your profitability.
+The better learning experience a student has with your material, the better results they will get, and the more they will advocate for your course – which helps increase your profitability.

 Example Of Online Course Content Types